-The verb be not only can be used as a helping verb, but can also be the main verb in a sentence.
-Here are sentences with the be as the main verb-called a linking verb.
+The verb "be" not only can be used as verb in a sentence.
+Here are sentence linking verb.

 I am happy.

-She was a cowgirl.
+She wa s a cowgirl.

-Decide whether the form of be is used as a helping or main verb.
+Decide whether the form of be is use d as a helping or main verb.
 Place a check.

 helping verb main verb

-Amy is a genius Х
+Amy is a genius Χ

 Evan is looking at the mail.

 That concept was difficult.

 They were watching TV.

 I am a dentist.

 David is a famous writer.

 You are joking, right?

 Brooklyn and Blessing were friends.

-Sometimes you can find two occurrences of be.
+Sometimes you can find two occurren nces of be.

 Mike is being a pain.

-The first occurrence is a helping verb, the second is a main verb.
+The first occurrence is a helping verb, , the second is a r nain verb.